This post may contain affiliate links.

 • Freezer friendly.
 These energy balls can be stored in the freezer for several months and can also be enjoyed directly out of the freezer.

 • Bursting with lemon flavour.
-If you’re a fan of sweet lemon treats like lemon bars, then you’ll love these vibrant lemony bites!
+If you’re a fan of sweet lemon treats like gluten-free lemon bars or lemon chia pudding, then you’ll love these vibrant lemony bites!

 • Almond flour: this is used for the base of the energy balls.
-You could also use oat flour if you prefer.
+You could also use oat flour or coconut flour.

 • Honey: this is used to sweeten the energy balls, but also to help them stick together.
 For a vegan version, use agave nectar or rice syrup.